Chapter 32 : 31- Murder Most Wanted

 There was a loud pop as Kreacher returned.
 “Ready, Potter?”
 Lance asked.
 Harry nodded and, after sending one last shielding charm at the top of the barrier, he took hold of his House-Elf’s hand and turned on the spot.

 The early afternoon sun beamed on Harry as they reappeared.
-All around him were wizards, witches and beings all waiting for his orders.
+All around him were Wizards, Witches and beings all waiting for his orders.
 Though Harry was distracted by something else.
-Despite being in the centre of London, the entire area was empty.
+Despite them being in the centre of London, the entire area was empty.
 Harry strained his ears for any kind of sound and, sure enough, he could hear voices in the distance.

 “Kingsley Shacklebolt!”
 Came a booming voice that made several of them jump.

 “Selwyn.”
 Harry murmured, recognising the snide, nasal like voice.